phys-ai/concept_graphs/README.md

 To train the model with the synthetic data, run the `train.py` script with the desired parameters.
 For example:

-`python train.py --dataset single-body_2d_3classes`
+`python3 train.py --dataset single-body_2d_3classes`

 To train the model using the CelebA dataset:

-`python train.py --dataset celeba-3classes-10000`
+`python3 train.py --dataset celeba-3classes-10000`

 ## Structure